VsonicV/vsonicv.github.io/content/publication/qiu-aaai-22/index.md

 - article-journal

 # Publication name and optional abbreviated publication name.
-publication: '*Proceedings of the AAAI Conference on Artificial Intelligence (AAAI-2022)*, oral presentation (top ~4.5% of all submissions)'
+publication: '*Proceedings of the AAAI Conference on Artificial Intelligence (AAAI 2022)*, oral presentation (top ~4.5% of all submissions)'
 publication_short: ''

 doi: 10.1609/aaai.v36i7.20773